antononcube/Raku-DSL-FiniteStateMachines/README-work.md

 $abcFSM.to-mermaid-js
 ```

-Here is how the dataset of the create FSM looks like:
+Here is how the dataset of the created FSM looks like:

 ```perl6
 .say for $abcFSM.dataset.pick(3);